Applying for undergraduate study in 2021

 If you are finishing your GCSEs or National 5s this year, you do not need to worry about the impact of these changes on any future application.
 We will make adjustments to our approach for affected students in future years to ensure you are not disadvantaged.

-We will continue to monitor the situation for students studying other qualifications both in the UK and across the world.
-Where possible, we will make adjustments to ensure you are not disadvantaged by any changes to your exams this year.
+We continue to monitor the situation for students studying other qualifications in the UK and across the world.
+Where necessary, we will make adjustments to ensure you are not disadvantaged by any changes.
+Below is a non-exhaustive list of key changes that may affect you:

 Disruption for schools, colleges and examinations